 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Aruba?
+What Is the Climate Like in Aruba?

 The mainland area is a desert climate, with drier air.
 Each season has its own unique characteristics, prepare accordingly.